nkbelov/wtweb/resources/garden/implementing-uitableview.md

     // layout stays unaffected
     super.layoutSubviews()

-    // Query the indices of rows that are wisible within the current bounds
+    // Query the indices of rows that are visible within the current bounds
     // Note that the current way is suboptimal: we are performing a linear search on ordered data;
     // at some point, we will refactor this to use a binary search, which is O(log n) instead of O(n) let visibles: [(Index, Vertical)] = verticals.filter { $0.value.intersects(bounds) }